heiberger/heiberger.github.io/docs/amps.md

 Models can be single or multiple channel and can incoporate any desired features like effects loops, reverb, and adjustable output power.

+Cabinets are constructed using fine woods and finishes.
+Any type of wood can be specified.
+Options include finger and dove-tail joints.

 ### Sample Amplifiers

 <img src="/images/four_day.jpg" alt="Four-Day Guitar Amplifier" width="600">